Configuring the PGAI agent v23.41.0

 The project id is stored in config.yml under the beacon_agent_project_id key in cluster_vars.
 If the --beacon_agent_project_id argument is passed to tpaexec configure then its value is written to config.yml appropriately.

-Installing the beacon agent
+Installing the PGAI agent

-TPA installs the beacon agent from EDB's repositories and creates an operating system user called beacon and a database user called beacon.
+TPA installs the PGAI agent from EDB's repositories and creates an operating system user called beacon and a database user called beacon.
 A configuration file for the agent is written to .beacon/beacon_agent.yaml in the beacon user's home directory.

-Running the beacon agent
+Running the PGAI agent

 TPA installs a systemd service unit file to start the agent at boot-time, running as the beacon user.